Why Now Is the Time To Rebalance Your Portfolio

 Your Stocks May Be Overextended

-August might seem like a random time to be rebalancing a portfolio, but depending on the state of your investments, it might be warranted.
+It might seem like a random time to be rebalancing a portfolio, but depending on the state of your investments, it might be warranted.
 After getting absolutely decimated in February and March 2020, the stock market has been on a tear, bouncing back hard from its 2020 lows and going almost straight up ever since.
 It’s entirely possible that some of the stocks in your portfolio, or your stock allocation in general, have tremendously outperformed your other investments, leaving your portfolio out of whack.
-As October is typically one of the worst months for stocks, it might be a good time to trim some of your outsized positions before the end of summer.
+As October is typically one of the worst months for stocks, it might be a good time to trim some of your outsized positions.

 Your Stocks May Be Overconcentrated